Find the Right Partner with a Better Contact Center RFP

 - Envision your future contact center.
 How would it differ from what you have now and what must you have to get where you need to be?

-- Define the scope of the RFP.
+- Define the scope of the Contact Center RFP.
 How much will need to be covered?

 - Now prioritize and organize the output as a foundation for the rest of the process.
 Make sure to check if each item is within the scope of the project.

-An RFP typically has two main parts, each with labeled sub-sections.
+A Contact Center RFP template typically has two main parts, each with labeled sub-sections.

 The first part provides an overview and sets the stage for the potential future relationship.
 It is where you describe things like: